openPMD/openPMD-standard/STANDARD.md

   - `timeStepEncoding`
     - type: *(string)*
+    - allowed values: selection of either "fileBased" (multiple files) or "groupBased" (one file)
     - description: are other time steps of this series, from the file-format's API point of view, encoded in the same file or is an other `open/close` call necessary to access other time steps?
-    - allowed options: selection of either "fileBased" (multiple files) or "groupBased" (one file)

   - `timeStepFormat`
     - type: *(string)*